cellsrg/cells-ssdc/README.md

 # cells-ssdc
-A prototype of a research system for rule-based transformation spreadsheet data from arbitrary to relational tables
+A prototype of the system for rule-based transformation spreadsheet data from arbitrary to relational tables

 ## Build with Apache maven